How do you like your GMT watch – Office or Traveller?

 And there are also a fair number of polished surfaces on offer.

 The chamfers on the case corners, the castellated edge of the bezel, the crown, the surface of the ceramic bezel insert, the facets of the hands and indices.

 These elevate what could otherwise look a little utilitarian into something smarter and even perhaps dressier.

 These really do lend this watch an ability to dress up or down.
-Stick it on a NATO, it looks great.
+Stick it on a military style, it looks great.
 Custom leather?
 No problem.
 Rubber?
 Go ahead.
 Only the most coherent of watch designs manage this feat of looking at home on almost any strap, with shirt and collar, or T-shirt and shorts.

 The Mido does, much to its credit.